jina-ai/jina/docs/cloud-nativeness/docker-compose.md

 the Gateway are built with the same Jina version to guarantee compatibility.
 ````

-## Example: Index and search images using CLIPEncoder and AnnLiteIndexer
+## Example: Index and search text using our own build Encoder and Indexer

 Install [`Docker Compose`](https://docs.docker.com/compose/install/) locally to follow this how-to.

-This example shows how to build and deploy a Flow with Docker Compose, using [`CLIPImageEncoder`](https://cloud.jina.ai/executor/0hnlmu3q)
-as an image encoder and [`AnnLiteIndexer`](https://cloud.jina.ai/executor/7yypg8qk) as an indexer to perform fast nearest
-neighbor retrieval on image embeddings.
+For this example we recommend to check {ref}`how to build and containerize the Executors to be run in Kubernetes. <build-containerize-for-k8s>`

 ### Deploy the Flow

 First define the Flow and generate the Docker Compose YAML configuration:

 ````{tab} YAML
 In a `flow.yml` file :